-The first step in the process is to develop new legislative tools called determinations.
+The first step in the process was to develop new legislative tools called determinations.
 Determinations operate in the same way as standards.
 This means they set specific conditions.
 They allow the use of some industrial wastes without self-assessment or EPA approval.

-We want your feedback on determinations for:
+We asked for your feedback on determinations for:

 - processed solid organic wastes

 The Victorian Government has zero tolerance for unsafe waste management practices and will use its newly strengthened environment protection legislation to enforce compliance.

 RMAP is an initiative of Recycling Victoria – A new economy (RV), the Victorian Government’s once in a generation plan to transform Victoria’s waste and recycling system and build the state’s circular economy.
 Through RV and investment of $380 million, ways to maximise the safe and cost-effective recovery and recycling of waste are being pursued and encouraged.

 RV outlines four ambitious targets.
 They include increasing diversion from landfill and halving the volume of organic material going to landfill between 2020 and 2030.